 The Thun (Switzerland) facility lease has a renewal option for five years.
-One of the Starnberg (Germany) main facilities is leased until 2015 from a member of the Company's Board of Directors and includes a clause to terminate the lease contract within a two-year notice period during the contract, while the other main facilities are leased until 2016 and 2017.
+One of the Starnberg (Germany) main facilities is leased until 2016 from a member of the Company's Board of Directors and includes a clause to terminate the lease contract within a two-year notice period during the contract, while the other main facilities are leased until 2016 and 2017.
 The Freiburg (Germany) facility lease has a renewal option for five years.
-The Gothenburg (Sweden) main facility leases have a renewal option for three years.
-The Tampere (Finland) facility lease can be terminated upon six-month notice from the landlord and the lessee.
+The Tampere (Finland) facility lease can be terminated upon sixmonth notice from the landlord and the lessee.